-Site Condition Monitoring provides a means of assessing the structure and function of H4060 on SACs in Scotland.
-Assessment is based on the results of assessments carried out between 2005 and 2015.
+Site Condition Monitoring provides a means of assessing the structure and function of H6170 on SACs in Scotland.
+Assessment is based on the results of assessments carried out between 2008 and 2016.
 Results are recorded on the SNH SCM database, from which data was extracted to A2298772 on 23/05/2017.
-Within this period, the proportion of H400 on SACs considered to be in Favourable condition has increased from 25% in 2012 (based on assessments carried out between 1999 and 2010) to 39% in 2016.
-Six per cent of H4060 is assessed as recovering, a very slight decrease from 2012, presumably accounted for among the 7% of habitat now considered to be Favourable recovered.
-A further 12% of the extent is now reported to be Unfavourable but recovering due to management, three times the 2012 figure.
-Overall, 615ha was assessed as declining in condition (Unfavourable declining or Favourable declining), with 3564ha recovered or recovering (Favourable recovered, Unfavourable recovering, Unfavourable recovering due to management), compared to 1444ha and 798ha respectively for 2012, a dramatic improvement.
-As the proportion in Favourable condition has increased by more than half, and the extent reported to be recovering exceeds the extent reported as declining, overall the judgement is that condition is improving.
+Within this period, the proportion of H6170 on SACs considered to be in Favourable condition has increased from 15% in 2012 (based on assessments carried out between 2004 and 2011) to 23% in 2016.
+Thirteen per cent of H6170 is assessed as recovering, a large increase from 2012 when only 1% was regarded as recovering, and 37% as declining, a large increase from 9% in 2016.
+A further 12% of the extent is now reported to be Unfavourable but recovering due to management, slightly greater than the 2012 figure of 10%.
+Overall, 252ha was assessed as declining in condition (Unfavourable declining or Favourable declining), with 230ha recovered or recovering (Favourable recovered, Unfavourable recovering, Unfavourable recovering due to management), compared to 59ha and 69ha respectively for 2012.
+While the proportion of H6170 in Favourable condition has increased by around half, and despite the increase in extent recorded as recovered or recovering, the substantial increase in extent declining in condition is very concerning.
+The vast majority of this increase is represented by two sites on Skye which had not been previously assessed and the increase may therefore represent an improvement in knowledge rather than a real deterioration in condition of H6170.
+However, the extent in Favourable condition remains below a quarter, and the extent reported top be declining exceeds that considered to be recovering, so overall condition is judged to be declining.